 But back to it, what is purpose and why is it so important to your marketing?

 It’s this collective approach to purpose that takes it from the cheap slogan on the website to an attractive and memorable offering to your audience.
 It does this because it invites others to join and share with you in it.
 Ask yourself… what did someone wearing a Patagonia T-shirt buy?
 Just a T-shirt?
 Nope.
 They bought an invitation into an authentic community where they can feel connected to others for a common good.
-They bought belonging.
+They bought belonging and a sense of social responsibility.

 Ok, a tangent (you are warned).